hallvaaw/awesome-biological-image-analysis/README.md

 - [SliceMap](https://github.com/mbarbie1/SliceMap) - SliceMap: An Algorithm for Automated Brain Region Annotation, implemented as FIJI(ImageJ) plugin.
 - [SNT](https://github.com/morphonets/SNT/) - The ImageJ framework for semi-automated tracing and analysis of neurons.
 - [TrailMap](https://github.com/AlbertPun/TRAILMAP/) - TRAILMAP is a software package to extract axonal data from cleared brains.
+- [Wholebrain](https://github.com/tractatus/wholebrain) - Automated cell detection and registration of whole-brain images with plot of cell counts per region and Hemishpere.
 - [ZVQ - Zebrafish Vascular Quantification](https://github.com/ElisabethKugler/ZFVascularQuantification) - Image analysis pipeline to perform 3D quantification of the total or regional zebrafish brain vasculature using the image analysis software Fiji.